derekhouck/derekhouck.github.io/now.md

 # Now

-I work as a software engineer at [Binti](https://binti.com/).
-I also volunteer as a mentor for [Techtonica](https://techtonica.org/).
+I was laid off from Binti in November and I am currently looking for my next role.
+In the meantime, I continue to volunteer as a mentor for [Techtonica](https://techtonica.org/).

-In November, I will be moving back to Kansas City, Missouri after twenty years in Los Angeles.
-I expect to make up for lost time by eating a _lot_ of BBQ.
+Also in November, my wife, myself, and our two cats all moved back to Kansas City, Missouri after twenty years in Los Angeles.
+I'm now unpacking _so many_ boxes and getting reacquainted with the city and its wonderful food.

-I have two cats: Dante, a mature tuxedo, and his younger brother, Hazel, an immature tabby.
+Speaking of my cats, here's a photo of Dante, a mature tuxedo, and his younger brother, Hazel, an immature tabby.

 ![Hazel and DAnte]({{ site.cloudinary_url }}/c_fill,w_500,h_250/hazel-and-dante.jpg)